 Patrik Smets is a member of the EMVCo Board of Managers, representing Mastercard.

 Patrik is currently a VP, Design & Specifications in the Cyber & Intelligence Solutions group in Mastercard, which is responsible for the development of EMV related specifications and products on cards, mobiles and terminals.

 Patrik has worked for around 10 years on hardware and software design, mostly around telecommunications, before moving into electronic payment systems in the late 90’s.

 Patrik graduated as Electro-Mechanical Engineer at the KU Leuven with a Masters in Telecommunications Systems.

 Junya Tanaka is a member of the EMVCo Board of Managers, representing JCB.
 He also represents JCB on the EMVCo Executive Committee, and serves as Chair for the Interoperability Working Group.

-Within JCB, Junya currently serves as Executive Vice President, Brand Infrastructure & Technologies.
+Within JCB, Junya currently serves as Executive Fellow, Brand Infrastructure & Technologies.
 He currently oversees the strategy planning, product development and market implementation of products based on EMV related specifications, including contact and contactless chip, mobile payments, and digital commerce.

 Junya holds a BA in Policy Management from Keio University in Japan.